More Singapore residents identifying with English or Singlish, as mother tongue affinity falls: IPS survey

 Younger respondents were also least likely to want the government to curb Singlish use: 21.1 per cent agreed or strongly agreed with such moves, against 38.8 per cent of those aged 65 and above.

-Overall, 26.8 per cent of respondents agreed or strongly agreed that the government should do more to curb Singlish – up from 22.2 per cent in 2018, when a similar survey was conducted.
+Overall, 26.8 per cent of respondents agreed or strongly agreed that the government should do more to curb Singlish – up from 22.2 per cent in 2018.

 Dr Mathews said the two trends – growing identification with Singlish alongside a slight uptick in those wanting it curbed – are not contradictory.
 As Singlish becomes more visible in everyday life, those who are uncomfortable with it may feel more strongly about reining it in, he said.